RafaelGreenblatt/Mat-SB-2024/README.md

 Associated: script `topdf.sh` uses `pandoc` to create pdf from `.md` file.
 Usage: `topdf filename` takes `filename.md` and combines it with `notation.md` to produce `filename.pdf` (idea is to produce PDFs for Florin)

 Script `pre-commit`, if placed in `./.git/hooks/` and made executable, automatically produces PDFs for the files in `./esercizi/`, places them in the `./PDFs/` folder and adds them to the commit before committing.
+Note: it might be a good idea to have this skip ones which are already up to date.